stephenharris/Event-Organiser/readme.md

 ### 2.5.1 ###
 * Fix js error (variable not defined) introduced in 2.5.
 * Fix "delete occurrence" from admin calendar not working.
+* Recompiled .po files (should fix some text not being translated).

 ### 2.5 ###
 * iCal import can now import HTML descriptions.